 If we can feed ourselves without hurting vulnerable populations, participating in the brutal sacrifice of another life, and also improve our health and help sustain the environment, then why don’t we?

-Today, November 1st, on World Vegan Day, vegans around the world celebrate the vegan lifestyle, the inception of The Vegan Society, and the coinage of the term “vegan.”
+November is World Vegan Month — a time to celebrate the vegan lifestyle and shine a light on this more compassionate way of living.
 For those of you who don’t know, vegans eat neither animals nor their products (dairy and eggs), whereas vegetarians eat animal products but don’t eat animals.

 As a Baha’i, I feel a responsibility to continually strive to better myself and our world.
 I see veganism as an act of service to our planet and all of its inhabitants.
 The Baha’i teachings have shaped the many reasons why I am a vegan: